 If you’ve paid attention to the medical world and natural remedies lately, you’ve likely heard about CBD.
-CBD is an extremely divisive topic right now, as most people seem to be definitively in two camps.
+CBD is an extremely divisive topic right now, especially in the topic of Do edibles show up in drug tests? as most people seem to be definitively in two camps.
 On one hand, people believe that it is a great natural substance that can be a big help, while others believe that it has little to no effect.
 However, studies have shown that CBD actually can be used positively in many medical treatments.
 One of the safest and most reliable ways of using CBD is through tinctures.
 So what are tinctures, what do they do, and how do they differ from other forms of CBD?
 Here’s a beginner’s guide to CBD tinctures.

 Benefits of CBD

 Before learning about a specific method of CBD ingestion, you need to understand the overall benefits that CBD can provide.
 CBD is a cannabinoid that is primarily used for medical purposes.
 CBD has a wide range of benefits including pain relief, relaxation, anti-inflammatory properties, and the ability to combat seizures.
 As a result, CBD can be a great natural remedy to help you fight a wide variety of ailments.
 While CBD certainly isn’t guaranteed to cure your problems, it certainly is something that can help you combat them in a safe and natural way.

 Now that the overall benefits of CBD are established, it’s time to look at CBD tinctures specifically.
 In order to make CBD tinctures, CBD is isolated in alcohol and heated for a long time.
 The CBD then combines with the alcohol, creating a potent mixture for consumers to use.
 The alcohol is mostly burned off during the heating process, so it has no impairing effects related to it.
 Finally, other substances and essential oils are added to the mixture in order to either improve taste or add other benefits to the mixture.